 All members of the U of I community are expected to demonstrate academic integrity.
 This means, among other things, that you don't cheat, you don't help others to cheat, you don't fabricate information, and you don't misuse copyrighted materials.
-"Cheating" on the placement exams includes using books (including dictionaries), study aids, cell phones, any kind of electronic information, and websites.
+"Cheating" on the placement exams includes using books (such as bilingual dictionaries), study aids, cell phones, any kind of electronic information, and websites.

-Your placement test scores are not recorded on your official academic record.
-They serve simply to help you choose appropriate courses.
-You will meet with your academic advisor to review the results of your placement tests and discuss your course enrollment options.
+Remember that placement testing is for YOUR benefit.
+Your placement test scores do not become part of your official academic record.
+They serve simply to help you choose appropriate courses that are neither too easy nor too difficult for your first year at Illinois.
+You and your academic advisor will review the results of your placement tests together and discuss your course enrollment options.

 Infractions of academic integrity are serious offenses carrying penalties.
 All students, even newly admitted students who have not enrolled in a course yet, are required to abide by the U of I Student Code.
 It defines academic integrity more fully than is done here.
 Please read the Student Code if you have any questions about what constitutes an infraction of academic integrity.